allenz0810/LearningFolder/README.md

-# LearningFolder for .Net Core
-Learning and practice projects
+# donet core project with asp identity and angularjs.

 This is a learning project.
 It follows what Shawn Wildermuth has taught in Building a Web App with ASP.NET Core, MVC 6, EF Core, and Angular.